First Date (Buffy the Vampire Slayer): Plot

-In the house, the First appears to Andrew in the guise of Jonathan, and attempts to get him to kill the Potentials by trapping them in the basement, using the gun that Willow brought to the house while she was possessed by Warren.
-Though Andrew says he is committed to helping Buffy and her friends, he reluctantly retrieves the gun for the First and asks why not convince Spike to kill the Potentials; to which the First replies it is not time to use Spike yet for its purposes, hinting that he will be used in the future.
-When Andrew asks the First questions about its intents and potential weaknesses, the First realises that Andrew is wearing a wire that Willow has set up and that she, Dawn, Amanda and Kennedy are listening to their conversation through Willow's headphones.
+In the house, the First appears to Andrew in the guise of his murdered friend Jonathan, and orders him to kill the Potentials by trapping them in the basement, using the gun that Willow brought to the house while she was possessed by Warren.
+Though Andrew says he is committed to helping Buffy and her friends, he reluctantly retrieves the gun for the First and asks why not convince Spike to kill the Potentials; the First replies it is not yet time to use Spike.
+When Andrew asks the First questions about its intents and potential weaknesses, the First realizes that Andrew is wearing a wire that Willow has set up and that she, Dawn, Amanda, and Kennedy are listening to their conversation through Willow's headphones.
 Angered, the First appears to the girls in the guise of a horribly maimed Jonathan, threatening them before disappearing.

 Soon afterwards, Willow receives a text message with a help code from Xander.
 Spike goes to fetch Buffy, finds her with Wood at the restaurant in a slightly romantic moment, and they all rush out to rescue Xander, driving in Wood's car.
-When they get to the seal beneath the school, they fight and kill the demon woman and find Xander not too badly hurt.
+When they get to the seal beneath the school, they fight and kill Lissa and find Xander not too badly hurt.
 They prevent the seal from opening again, but during the course of the fight, Wood finds out that Spike is a vampire whom Buffy cares about deeply, making him uneasy.

 Back at the house, Spike tells Buffy that as the First has plans for him that could endanger others, he will leave town to prevent this.
-Buffy tells Spike not to leave because she is not ready for him not to be there.
-In Wood's apartment, the First appears to Wood in the guise of his dead mother and, though it does not say so explicitly, leads him to conclude that it was Spike who killed her in 1977.
+Buffy tells Spike not to leave, because she is not ready for him not to be there.
+In Wood's apartment, the First appears to Wood in the guise of his dead mother (Nikki Wood) and leads him to conclude that it was Spike who killed her in 1977.

+Production

+Casting

+Actress and stunt double April Weeden-Washington, who played the original "Subway Slayer" Nikki Wood, told an interviewer, "I received a call from the casting director at Buffy saying that they were bringing the character back.
+I was told to come in and audition on September 13 [2002].
+I thought I was a shoo-in because I had already established the character.
+There weren't many lines.
+Then I got a phone call from casting stating that there was 'a certain maturity' about me now, and that I didn't get the part.
+It was a blow for me not to get called back.
+I do kind of understand, seeing that the Slayers are teenagers, but the character in "Fool for Love" was older than that."
+The actress K.D.
+Aubert replaced her in the role.